Patrick Jane: Relationship with Teresa Lisbon

 Since the beginning of the show, Jane is shown to care deeply about Lisbon, who is not only his supervisor, but, in the final season, his eventual wife.
-Throughout the series they are shown to have a very close relationship and trust each other.
+Throughout the series, they are shown to have a very close relationship and trust each other.
 Bruno Heller has stated that some people interpret the relationship between the two characters as romantic while others view it merely as a brother-sister type of bond.

-In the sixth season, Lisbon gets engaged to FBI agent Marcus Pike, which causes Jane to realize his true feelings for her.
+In the sixth season, Lisbon gets engaged to CBI agent Marcus Pike, which causes Jane to realize his true feelings for her.
 In the season finale, "Blue Bird", Patrick openly admits his love for Teresa and at the end of the episode, they finally kiss.
 Lisbon consequently breaks off her engagement to Pike.

 In the seventh season, Jane and Lisbon start a romantic relationship.
 However, at Teresa's request, they keep their love affair secret from their team members.

 In the series finale, "White Orchids", Jane proposes to Lisbon and she tearfully accepts.
 In a simple ceremony, Patrick and Teresa exchange vows in front of family and friends, on the land Jane has purchased for their future home.
 At the end of the episode, Teresa turns to Patrick and says, "There's something I need to tell you".
 Patrick looks down to see Teresa's hand on her belly.
 He is rapt with joy as Teresa confirms she is pregnant with the newlyweds' first child together.